thaycafe/thaycafe/README.md

 ## Currently

+Graduated in Computer Science.
 Passionate about Linux and coffee.
-I work as a Devops at 4linux I am an instructor of the courses: Agile Infrastructure with DevOps Practices and Elastic Stack Specialist.
+I worked in the area of back-end development with the Python language and I work as a Devops Engineer at Certi in partnership with Petrobras, I have the LPIC-1 certification and I am an instructor of the courses: Agile Infrastructure with DevOps Practices and Elastic Stack Specialist.

 ## Education